hipe/tmx/lib/skylab/test-support/doc/issues/004-the-quickie-narrative.md

-~ just for fun, below is sometimes defined in a pre-order-ish traversal ~
+# code comments

-(which is supposed to mean that where possible things in the file are presented in the order they are called during a typical execution, so that if you had a stack trace of each first time a function was called, that is ideally the order they will appear in this file.
+for fun and profit, we often define the code in "pre-order traversal" which is supposed to mean that where possible things in the file are presented in the order they are called during a typical execution, so that if you had a stack trace of each first time a function was called, that is ideally the order they will appear in this file.

-In theory this should make it more of a narrative story to read top to bottom (and hopefully have your eyes jumping shorter distances) if it's your idea of fun to read the whole thing .. we'll see..)
+the idea is to make it more of a narrative coherent "story" when read from top to bottom: ideally its structure has your eyes jumping around the shortest disatances necessary to find a method definition you haven't seen yet from the first occurrence of its call that you encounter when following the narrative. this is all built around the presupposition that your idea of fun (like mine) is to read entire files of code from start to finish.